sprinkler/rainmachine-weewx/readme.txt

 Copyright 2018 Green Electronics LLC

 This extension only works on the local network (doesn't work with RainMachine Remote Access service).
-RainMachine IP address and https port 8080 or http port 8081 must be accessible from WeeWX installation.
+RainMachine IP address and http port 8081 or https port 8080 must be accessible from WeeWX installation.
+The usessl parameter controls if connection to RainMachine should be http or https.
+On certain version of weewx the usessl=true (https) might not work because of RainMachine self-signed certificate for local network.

 This extension requires RainMachine to be updated to latest version and have RainMachine API 4.6 to work.

 Installation instructions: